Pre Pack Administration – Benefits

 Need Help with Insolvency, Recovery or Turnaround?

 Contact us for a FREE Initial Consultation or call us on 0207 831 1234 for expert help and advice on pre pack administration, plus take a look at this news story about a pre pack we proposed for a company.

 If you or your business is facing closure through insolvency, the sooner you contact us for advice, the more we can help.

 One matter to consider when dealing with staff is the Transfer of Undertakings (Protection of Employment) Act or TUPE.

 Staff are protected from losing jobs during insolvency procedures.
 TUPE regulates how staff are moved to a new employer while retaining their accrued contractual rights.
-In a pre pack administration, employees’ contracts are usually transferred to the purchasing company along with existing contract rights.
+In a pre pack administration, employees’ contracts are usually transferred to the purchasing company (although some staff may face redundancy later of course) along with existing contract rights.

 What are the criticisms of a pre pack administration?